Elisabeth-94/advent-of-code-in-scala/README.md

 In build.sbt you can define dependencies for your project, like the MUnit testing framework.

 ## Unit Testing
+2 popular Scala testing libraries
+1. **Scalatest** is the most widely used testing framework in the scala community (extensive documentation and community support).
+It has a wide variety of testing styles.
+2. **MUnit** is designed to be a minimalistic testing framework, which makes it simpler and easier to learn and use.
+Its API is straightforward and intuitive.
-MUnit is a Scala testing library (framework) written on top of JUnit (https://scalameta.org/munit/docs/getting-started.html).
+It's written on top of JUnit (https://scalameta.org/munit/docs/getting-started.html).
 If you have experience with JUnit, it works intuitively.
 Extend the test classes as follows: "class exampleTest extends munit.FunSuite" to let them use MUnit.
 Ensure Intellij's JUnit plugin is enabled (settings > plugins).
 At the moment of writing, the newest version of MUnit seems not to be able to run tests separately (scalameta.org/munit 1.0.0)

 ## Basics Scala